-I have been making these Pumpkin Waffles for years – it’s a fall tradition in my family -but never had the time to take photos until recently.
+I love these waffles and hope you will too!
+I have been making these Pumpkin Waffles for years – it’s a fall tradition in my family.

-There’s just enough warm spice and pure pumpkin added to give them their golden color and flavor any pumpkin lover will adore.
+But these are amazingly flavorful waffles!
+They have enough warm spices and pure pumpkin to give them their golden color and flavor, which any pumpkin lover will adore.

-Use your favorite Gluten-Free flour and make them gluten free!
+Use your favorite Gluten-Free flour and make them gluten-free!
+As always, some gluten-free flours may change the texture of the waffles

-For me, making waffles is easier than making pancakes and the clean up is faster too.
+For me, making waffles are easier than making pancakes, and the clean-up is faster too.

-The texture of our Pumpkin Waffles is incredibly light and fluffy, while the flavor of pumpkin is very mild, not too sweet and just enough pumpkin pie spice and cinnamon to make them addicting.
+The texture of our pumpkin waffles are incredibly light and fluffy, while the flavor of pumpkin is very mild, not too sweet and just enough pumpkin pie spice and cinnamon to make them addicting.

 Trust me – they are wicked good!